caraya/gulp-starter-2021/src/md-content/container-units.md

 }
 ```

-If there is no container that is defined for the `<h2>`, the browser will consider `3qw` as if it was `3%` of the viewport width, most likely not what you want to do.
+If there is no container that is defined for the `<h2>` or parents, the browser will consider `3qw` as if it was `3%` of the viewport width, most likely not what you want to do.

 ## Gotchas